PaulBonnette/lsm/README.md

-# LSM - Laravel Server Manager - In Progress
+# LSM - Laravel Server Manager - Status=Started

-# This project is NOT usable YET!
+# This project has just begun.
+Don't bother looking - yet.

-Managing a server properly requires a great deal of specialized knowledge.
-Additionally it can be easy to make a mistake and leave a back door open on a server.
-LSM assists in managing multiple servers, quickly installing the necessary software packages, configuring it and locking it down against intrusion.
-This is not an easy task.
-Even when it is, it's easy to make a mistake.
-LSM is here to help.
-(No guarantees)
-Definitions

-- PC - the computer which manages the Laravel-hosting servers.
-Usually this is your workstation.
-- Server - the server, usually a droplet, which hosts a laravel website.
-There can be any number of servers.
-Eventually I will be supporting other server types.

-# Central "PC" Manager
+# Goal

+A Linux Server Management (LSM) tool to help configure and manage multiple linux servers for Laravel projects.
+It runs on your "PC" and manages many "SERVERS".
+Written in PHP 8.4 it handles three groups of general tasks:

+# 1 - Centralized Management - one "PC" to manage them all.

 One central PC (usually your workstation) manages your servers by helping you:

-- Upload LSM updates to the remote Servers
+- Upload LSM updates to the remote Servers.
-- Pull configuration changes from each remote server to the PC as a backup
+- Pull configuration changes from each remote server to the PC as a backup.
-- Manage many remote servers
+- Push backups to the remote servers.

-# Managing Servers
+# 2 - Managing Servers - commands to help you manage and scan your server for vulnerabilities.

 The Laravel hosting server is usually a Droplet, but I hope to allow other server types in the future.
 This project allows the user to do the following, starting from a bare-bones droplet:

-- Install necessary packages and software, including: Letsencrypt, NTP server, nginx, postfix, PHP 8.3+, nmap, etc.
+- Install necessary packages and software, including: Letsencrypt, NTP server, nginx, postfix, PHP 8.4+, nmap, Cockpit and plugins, etc.
 - Configure necessary packages, including firewall, server certificates, etc.
 - Evaluate any server for security holes and fix them automatically.
 This includes properly configuring the ufw firewall to only allow necessary traffic, etc.
 - Manage websites deployments

 Managing Websites & Deployments

-# This project supports website management including:
+# 3 - Managing Website Releases - commands for handling website releases.

-- Multiple websites on a single server with different ports.
+- Manage multiple websites on a single server.
 - Auto-generation of nginx configuration files with Letsencrypt certificates.
 - Backup restoration of spatie-backup files with rollback support.
 - Copying of an existing website with rollback support.
 - Github update of an existing website with rollback support.

-# LSM instead of GitHub Continuous Deployment
+# Why LSM instead of GitHub Continuous Deployment?

 - GitHub Continuous Deployment is difficult to impliment behind a firewall.
-- LSM means you don't need to give GitHub your credentials.
-We are pulling the project from GitHub instead of pushing it.
+- Tighter security since GitHub does not need to know how to log into your server.
+(You pull the project from GitHub instead of pushing it.)
-- Your server can remain on-premises.
-- Your server can be hosted behind a firewall with no direct public access.
+- Your server can remain on-premises, even behind a firewall.

 # License